 Sheldon Adelson was very good to me and to my family.
 But that’s not what made him a giant of a man.
 What made him special, maybe even unique in the annals of American business, was the sheer force of his will.
 Adelson himself would not have told you he was the smartest or most innovative or most cunning operator in any of the fields in which he succeeded wildly.
 But he was one of the toughest guys I ever met.
-And yeah, this very gruff son of a Boston cab driver, who stood up to anti-Semitic bullies as a youth—and not just his own bullies but those harassing his friends, as well—he was pretty damn smart, too.
+And yeah, this very gruff son of a Boston cab driver, who stood up to anti-Semitic bullies as a youth—and not just his own bullies but those harassing his friends—was pretty damn smart, too.

 The obituaries will tell the facts of this great American businessman’s life just fine.
-There’s no need for me to recount the incredible gumption it took to start Comdex, build it into a Colossus, then sell the whole thing for $800 million to enter the most competitive field imaginable, and then dominate that too, and then take on entirely new markets across the globe, all while getting his head bashed in by the many powerful enemies he seem to relish provoking.
+There’s no need for me to recount the incredible gumption it took to start Comdex, build it into a Colossus, then sell the whole thing for $800 million to enter the most competitive field imaginable, and then dominate that too, and then take on entirely new markets across the globe, all while getting his head bashed in by the powerful enemies he seemed to relish provoking.

 That was the public Adelson.
 While it wasn’t always pretty to watch, it was always compelling.